Trang's Kitchen Table

 microwaved steamed eggs cut into squares topped with scallions, chili oil, sesame oil and soy sauce.

-Step 4: Microwave at 50% power level for 6 minutes.
+Step 4: Microwave at 50% power level for 8 minutes.
 Time may vary with different microwaves.
+If the eggs are very jiggly in the center, place it back in the water bath, recover, and microwave for another 4 minutes at 50% power.

 Step 5: Once you see that the eggs are mostly set in the center, carefully remove it from the water bath.
 Top with sesame oil, soy sauce or coconut aminos, chili oil and scallions.
 Enjoy!